Mekko Charts in PowerPoint: The Ultimate Guide

 Step-by-Step: Building a Market Share Mekko Chart#

-Here's how to build a standard market share Mekko chart using Deckary.
+Here is how to build a cloud infrastructure market share Mekko chart using Deckary.

 The Data#